Dexalot/samplebot/README.md

 yarn install
 ```

-You will need funds to trade.

 You can get AVAX from fuji faucet and sell your avax against USDC at Dexalot Fuji at https://app.dexalot-test.com
 if you need more USDC please contact the Dexalot Team.

-config parameters are declared in .env.production for production or .env.fuji for testnet
+Config parameters are declared in .env.production for production or .env.fuji for testnet.
+For production, I recommend using a secrets manager for your wallet's private key for enhanced security.
+Also if you're using a remote server, which you probably should be, you should whitelist the IP that you will be connecting to it from.

 Paste this into your .env.fuji with your private key and address.
 PLEASE USE A TEST WALLET.
-For production, I recommend using a secrets manager for your wallet's private key for enhanced security.
-Also if you're using a remote server, which you probably should be, you should whitelist the IP that you will be connecting to it from.

 ```
 { "bot_id" : "100",